 Who says there’s no such thing as a free lunch?

 At regular “Lunch-N-Learns,” you’ll have a bite while earning AIA continuing education credits at in-office or virtual seminars.
 Catch up on news and developments in the field by attending conferences, contributing to the Hoffmann JOURNAL, joining a Hoffmann University training, or just reading postings to the company intranet and blog.
 And every Friday, break early and join coworkers for Happy Hour, whether in-person or online.
 For the past two years, employees have also taken advantage of Summer Fridays, ending the workday early at the end of each week to get a jump start on the weekend.

 For a firm with offices in three cities, we’re a tight group.
-Community volunteer days, golf outings, competition for the highly coveted office Bowling Trophy, volleyball leagues, summer family picnics, and a winter office parties are some of the many chances to get to know the people who work with you, whether in another state or at the next desk.
+Community volunteer days, golf outings, competition for the highly coveted office Bowling Trophy, volleyball and dodgeball and even bocce leagues, summer family picnics, and winter office parties are some of the many chances to get to know the people who work with you, whether in another state or at the next desk.

 You’re committed to sustainable design and protecting our natural resources.
 Or to making a real contribution to the building profession.
 Or simply to being a part of something larger than yourself.
 At Hoffmann, you can make that happen.

 A community of young professionals in architecture and engineering, the Emerging Professionals Group fosters collaboration among Hoffmann’s offices and provides professional development resources.
 Through Hoffmann University, a series of lunch-and-learn conversations with established design professionals in the firm, the group provides opportunities for learning, growth, and discussion on technical topics.

 For those seeking licensure, the study sessions and support of the Emerging Professionals Group – in addition to company-paid educational resources and exams – encourages participants to meet their goals.